 The three-in-one tree is called “Inyabutatu” in Kinyarwanda.
 According to the local people, it was a result of three different tree species; that is to say, the Inigabiro, Igihondondo, and Umusando that intertwined to form a three-in-one-tree.

-In that same place, you will also see a wonder termed as Umuvumu by Banyarwanda which is referred to as “the curse.”
+In that same place, you will also see a wonder termed Umuvumu by Banyarwanda, which is referred to as “the curse.”
 The reason as to why it is referred to as a curse by the Banyarwanda, is because it is said that one day thirty local men gathered and they cut it down for firewood but before they carried it home ,The tree turned back into the original state so the next day these men all perished with their families

-While you walk down to the small spring containing cold dark water where the kings bathing water was withdrawn .According to the records of Rwanda of 1988 the local chief ordered his local men to dig this spring but a night before the spring started to flow again, Big snakes started to reside at the local chiefs home for a number of days though on the eighth day the chief and his family all dead.
+While you walk down to the small spring containing cold dark water where the kings' bathing water was withdrawn, According to the records of Rwanda in 1988, the local chief ordered his local men to dig this spring, but a night before the spring started to flow again, big snakes started to reside at the local chief's home for a number of days, though on the eighth day, the chief and his family were all dead.

-Something Fishy about this spring is that it over flows during dry seasons and almost dries up in wet seasons ,though this spring provides water for domestic use to different hundreds of people in Rwanda as they also proclaim it’s a source of blessings too.
+Something fishy about this spring is that it overflows during dry seasons and almost dries up in wet seasons ,though this spring provides water for domestic use to different hundreds of people in Rwanda as they also proclaim it’s a source of blessings too.

-This small ditch is the place where the King’s royal assistants, called the Abiru in Kinyarwanda, could collect local herbs that would be added into spring water to cleanse it before the King takes a ritual bath as part of the processes of the King’s coronation.
+This small ditch is the place where the King’s royal assistants, called the Abiru in Kinyarwanda, could collect local herbs that would be added into spring water to cleanse it before the King takes a ritual bath as part of the process of the King’s coronation.
 That small ditch is surrounded by small lava stones and a flowery thicket.